Ats0c/Lenovo_Ideapad_3i-15IML05-Hackintosh-EFI/README.md

 Opencore was updated to 1.0.0 and all kexts too

 ## It is now possible to update to macOS ventura and sonoma!!
+kext from Airportitlwm has been updated for each version of macOS

 > [!NOTE]
 > Just pay attention to one detail, which is to update to Sonoma.
 You will need to disable SecureBootModel in Misc >     Security > SecureBootModel in EFI